I would like to speak with an advisor in the School of Health & Rehabilitation Sciences. How do I make an appointment?

 Do SHRS’s program require a minor?
 When should I declare a minor?

-Only the Health Sciences program requires a minor which can be chosen from many different areas unique to you.
+Only the Health Sciences program requires a minor – this can be a minor in anything!
 OSU has over 100 minors to choose from – click here to view the list of potential minors.